 Alternatively, they can submit a declaration under Rule 53(3) that the European patent application is a complete translation of the previous application.
-They can do this by selecting the checkbox in section 7.3.
+They can do this by crossing the box in section 7.3.
 In this case, no invitation to file a translation of the priority application will be issued.